duckdegen/arbbot/README.md

 ## Using the arbitrumService

-The `ethereum.service.ts` file provides methods for interacting with the Ethereum blockchain and executing transactions.
+The `arbitrum.service.ts` file provides methods for interacting with the Arbitrum blockchain and executing transactions.
 These methods include:

 - `getWeb3Instance()`: Returns the current Web3 instance
-- `getCurrentBlockNumber()`: Returns the current block number on the Ethereum blockchain
+- `getCurrentBlockNumber()`: Returns the current block number on the Ethereum blockchain via a multicall contract on Arbitrum
 - `executeTransaction()`: Executes a transaction on the Ethereum blockchain using a private key, to address, value, and gas price
 - `getERC20TokenContract()`: Returns a contract instance for a given ERC20 token address
 - `transferERC20Token()`: Transfers ERC20 tokens from one address to another using a private key, token address, to address, value, and gas price
 - `executeContractMethod()`: Executes a method on a smart contract using a private key, contract address, ABI, method name, gas price, and optional method arguments
-- `getGasPrice()`: Returns the current gas price on the Ethereum blockchain
+- `getGasPrice()`: Returns the current gas price on the Arbitrum blockchain

 ## Contributing